-Appeal Ineligibility for Financial Aid
+Appeal Financial Aid

 Did you lose your financial aid or told you were not eligible for financial aid?
 If you feel you lost your aid due to extenuating circumstances, you can make a financial aid appeal.

 You might be able to claim an extenuating circumstances if you experienced something:

 - or that was outside of your control

 Examples of and Documentation Required to Support an Extenuating Circumstance